apache/arrow/.github/pull_request_template.md

 -->
 * [ ] This PR includes breaking changes to public APIs.
 <!--
-Check the box below if the changes fix either a security vulnerability or a bug that caused incorrect or invalid data to be produced.
+Check the box below if the changes fix either (a) a security vulnerability, (b) a bug that caused incorrect or invalid data to be produced, or (c) a bug that causes a crash (even when the API contract is upheld).
 We use this to highlight fixes to issues that may affect users without their knowledge.
-For this reason, fixing bugs that cause errors or crashes don't count, since those are usually obvious.
+For this reason, fixing bugs that cause errors don't count, since those are usually obvious.
 -->
 * [ ] This PR contains a "Critical Fix".